h0p3zZ/BScThesis/meetings.md

+# 13.10.2025

+- Either `dep` should be a partial function at the `T x T` mapping, or `dep` should be a total function `T x T --> Z --> N U {inf}`.
+- `loc` has some weird behavior because it's not symmetric.
+We can either go with this and see if it creates an issue in the future, or alternatively include in the mathematical definition a finite set of locations `L`, and then `loc` is a function `T --> L x (N U {inf})`.
+- Probably you're going to need another function in the math description `dur` for duration `T --> N`.
+- Assignments need to account for unaccomplished tasks, e.g. by having `T --> N U {nope}`.
+- The feasibility condition on overlapping tasks should take into account the duration of the task.
+Same for the horizon condition.
+- The dependency condition will change depending on your new formalization.
+- The location condition is not taking into account when do two tasks happen one after another.
+- Cost: redo.

 # 03.10.2025

 I see you wrote two sections on data description.
 Just to be clear, what you need at this stage are three things.